4-HO-DiPT: Use and effects

 In his book TiHKAL (Tryptamines I Have Known and Loved) and other publications, Alexander Shulgin reported that 4-HO-DiPT had a dose range of 15 to 20 mg orally and a duration of 2 to 3 hours.
 However, a wider dose range of 3 to 30 mg or more orally has also been reported.
 Shulgin has stated that 4-HO-DiPT has an especially steep dose–response curve and narrow dose range, with doses below 10 mg producing few to no effects and doses of more than 20 mg having not been tested due to the intensity of its effects.
 He personally found that a 20 mg dose produced an intense plus-three experience on the Shulgin Rating Scale that "flirted with" the magical plus-four transcendental peak experience.
 The drug's onset of action is 15 to 20 minutes and peak effects occur after 20 to 30 minutes.
 Shulgin has stated that he "truly doubt[s] that there is another psychedelic drug, anywhere, that can match [4-HO-DiPT] for speed, for intensity, for brevity, and [sensitivity] to dose, at least one that is active orally."
+However, ASR-3001 (5-MeO-iPALT), a more recent psychedelic, may be slightly faster than 4-HO-DiPT.

 The effects of 4-HO-DiPT have been reported to include introspective changes, insights and realizations, mild object distortion, slight color effects, rainbow halos around objects, very little in the way of closed-eye visuals, little in terms of psychedelic visuals or sensory changes in general, mild stimulation, mild elation, light tension, orgasmic enhancement, and powerful religious-esque experiences.
 Other effects included sensations of muscle loosening, leg tremors, chill-like sensations, and vague body malaise.
 Shulgin has stated that he doubts that 4-HO-DiPT could be distinguished from psilocin (4-HO-DMT) in any blinded clinical study.
 Due to its rapid onset and short duration among other qualities, 4-HO-DiPT has been described as a "good 'novice' introduction to hallucinogens".

 Luvesilocin (RE104; 4-GO-DiPT) Drug Effects Questionnaire (DEQ) "feel high" ratings at doses of 5 to 40 mg (equivalent to ~4–32 mg 4-HO-DiPT) via subcutaneous injection over 6 hours.

 The effects of 4-HO-DiPT have been clinically studied in the form of its prodrug luvesilocin (RE-104; FT-104; 4-GO-DiPT).
 Luvesilocin was evaluated at doses of 5 to 40 mg (equivalent to ~4–32 mg 4-HO-DiPT) by subcutaneous injection in this study.
 It was specifically assessed in terms of modified Drug Effects Questionnaire (DEQ) ratings, Mystical Experience Questionnaire (MEQ) ratings, and adverse effects.